-Applying for a visa to China can be a frustratingly complicated ordeal.
+Applying for a visa to China can be a frustratingly complicated ordeal, especially after the pandemic.
 My passport currently has over 20 different China visas in it so trust me…I understand!
-If you’re a U.S. citizen like me, the use of a China visa service can make this process so much easier.
-Let me share with you what I do and my recommendation for the best China visa service.
+If you’re a U.S. citizen like me, using a Chinese visa service isn’t just a luxury, it’s now become a necessity.
+Let me share with you what I do and my recommendation for the best China visa service for US citizens.

 Since my arrival to China in 2006, I’ve applied for a Chinese work visa, a tourist visa, a student visa and a business visa.
 I’ve done my fair share of China visa applications!